elephantscale/es-training-new/spark/slides/SPARK-ML.md

 * One of the design goals of Spark was to be a distributed ML Engine

-* Spark engine is much faster than MR; it does great at iterative tasks
+  -k engine is much faster than MR; it does great at iterative tasks
     - Lot of ML algorithms iterate over data to find convergence

-* Spark includes a native ML library
+  -k includes a native ML library
-    - Includes lot of popular algorithms out of the box!
+  -Includes lot of popular algorithms out of the box!
     - And the implementations are parallelized!

-* Spark supports caching datasets in memory:
+  -k supports caching datasets in memory:
-    - Datasets can be entirely cached in memory
+  -Datasets can be entirely cached in memory
     - And then do **in-memory compute** --> Super fast!

-* Multiple language APIs are supported: Java / Scala / Python / R
+  -iple language APIs are supported: Java / Scala / Python / R
     - **Spark + Python** is a very popluar combination
 ---